Accudio/alistair-shepherd/src/writing/simple-build-tooling.md

 metaDesc: "A nice modern bundling set up that can be used with CMS sites like WordPress without a framework.
 Uses Parcel and livereload"
 ---

 I found a nice build tooling setup that can be integrated into non-framework websites where some part isn't controlled by the build tool.
 WordPress, Craft, Kirby or other CMS' are a good example.
 My setup uses Parcel, livereload and only a few node scripts to work.
-Jump to the details or stick around for the context.
+[Jump to the details](#setup) or [stick around for the context](#context).

-## Context
+## Context { #context tabindex="-1" }

 Yesterday I started a new project for a family member, a simple WordPress website built with a custom from-scratch theme.
 One of the first thing to sort out is build tooling to bundle my CSS and JavaScript.